 Then quit Lightroom and the backup dialog will appear, where you can view and change the current location of the catalog backups.

 Of course backing up your photos is essential.
 Remember, the photos aren’t “in” Lightroom, but are stored as normal files on your hard drive.

 Make sure you back your working files up using their current folder structure, in case you ever have to restore a backup.
 The Make a second copy backups from the Import dialog are only a temporary backup, and since they’re stored in a completely different folder structure, they’re extremely time-consuming to attempt to restore in the case of a disaster.
 Don’t forget, you’ll want to include your edited files (i.e. the ones created by Edit in Photoshop or other external editors) in your backups too.

-If you’re not sure where you’re photos are stored, right-click on your parent folder in the Folders panel and select Show in Explorer (Windows) / Show in Finder (Mac) to take you directly to that folder.
+Not sure where your photos are stored?
+Just right-click on your parent folder in the Folders panel and select Show in Explorer (Windows) / Show in Finder (Mac) to take you directly to that folder.